resim-ai/sandbox/systems/perception/Readme.md

 # Perception Case Study

 This document will provide an example of how to use the ReSim Cloud Platform to test a robotic system's Perception module.
 The example that we will talk about in this document is specifically the Object Detection Module of a Self Driving Car's Perception system.
-Check [Blog Folder](./blog/Readme.md) for a detailed explanation.
+Check the [blog](https://www.resim.ai/blog/perception-case-study-analyzing-object-detection-systems-using-resim) for a detailed explanation.

 ## Experience Build

 The experience stage is actually running the model ([OWL Vit model](https://huggingface.co/docs/transformers/en/model_doc/owlvit)) on the dataset.
-We have a sample of 10 images from the Audi A2D2 dataset in the `experience/samples` directory.
+We have a sample of 10 images from the [Audi A2D2 dataset](https://www.a2d2.audi/en/dataset/) in the `experience/samples` directory, which are released under CC BY-ND 4.0 license.
 To build the experience docker container with the entrypoint required to run on the cloud, use

     cd experience
     ./build_experience.sh